avinashvermaaa/web_dev/A_Yu/Javascript/readme.md

 # readme files
 ```
-all temp javscript files of course
+all temp javascript files of course
 ```